Azure/azure-event-hubs/samples/kafka/mirror-maker/README.md

 ## Create an Event Hubs namespace

 An Event Hubs namespace is required to send or receive from any Event Hubs service.
-See [Creating a Kafka enabled Event Hub](event-hubs-create-kafka-enabled.md) for instructions on getting an Event Hubs Kafka endpoint.
+See [Create a Kafka enabled Event Hub](https://docs.microsoft.com/azure/event-hubs/event-hubs-create-kafka-enabled) for instructions on getting an Event Hubs Kafka endpoint.
 Make sure to copy the Event Hubs connection string for later use.

 ## Clone the example project